rwinkhart/arch-install-script/README.md

 Some major/noteworthy differences from common configurations:

 - opendoas is used in place of sudo
+- an AUR helper (paru) is included
 - pipewire is used in place of pulseaudio
-- an AUR helper (paru) is included
+- EXT4 fast_commit mode is enabled by default
 - many custom configurations and tweaks are made for power management
 - makepkg is configured with better compression algorithms than the defaults and is forced to use all cores